What is the difference between sex counselling and sex therapy?

 Psychotherapy (which is at the heart of the sex therapy I offer) is more often about the process itself.
 In therapy, you might want to explore and possibly change the way you understand yourself or the way you think.
 You might want to process past traumatic experiences.
 Your therapist may give less advice than a counsellor and act more as a mirror— reflecting back to you things they notice as you work through self-understanding.

 I use the terms like sex counselling and sex therapy interchangeably on the website and in practice because they often work together.
 Frequently people require both new knowledge and guidance as well as a space to process their experiences.
-I provide resources and information when necessary and incorporate aromatherapy when desired.
+I provide resources and information when necessary.
 We work together to navigate through challenges and access what is already within you so you can enjoy the sex life you want.